History of the Opera web browser: Version 3

 Opera 3 was the first version of Opera with JavaScript support, but Java was still missing.
 It was released for multiple operating systems on December 31, 1997.

 Elektra versions

 Version 3.5/3.6

 In 1998, Opera 3.5 was released, adding Cascading Style Sheets (CSS) support, TLS 1.0 the Elektra rendering engine, and file upload capability.

 Since version 3.5, Opera has supported CSS, and Håkon Wium Lie, one of the inventors of CSS, is the CTO at Opera.
 Up to 6.0 Opera supported most common web standards, Netscape plugins and some other recent standards such as WAP and WML for wireless devices, but its implementation of advanced ECMAScript (of which "JavaScript" is an implementation) and the HTML Document Object Model was poor.

-Version 3.6 was released on May 12, 1999.
-The 16-bit version of Opera for Windows 3.62 is the last version to support Windows 3.x.
-Further releases would require Windows 95.

 Opera 3.62 adds EPOC support.

 Version 4

 On June 28, 2000, Opera 4 was released, introducing a new cross-platform core, tabbed browsing making it so that the search bar only represented the selected tab, and a new integrated email client.